Phased Headless Rollouts

 Currently, the cartridge only replaces direct login to the B2C Commerce system where the credentials are stored within Salesforce.

-When used with the wishlists plugin, guest wishlists are not transferred on login to the registered user.
+When used with the wishlists plugin, guest wishlists aren’t transferred on login to the registered user.

 Before using the cartridge, review the issues page on GitHub.

-Because the SLAS plug-in cartridge is designed for SFRA, additional code must be written to use it with SiteGenesis.
-A SiteGenesis implementation can leverage code from the cartridge at various points in the shopper authentication and authorization flows.
+Because the Plugin SLAS cartridge is designed for SFRA, additional code must be written to use it with SiteGenesis.
+A SiteGenesis implementation can use code from the cartridge at various points in the shopper authentication and authorization flows.

 Because the cartridge uses the B2C Commerce Web Service Framework to handle SLAS API calls, a SiteGenesis implementation can make requests to the web services implemented by the cartridge.
 These web services include guest login, registered customer login, token refresh, logout, and merging the guest basket.
 The cartridge also implements a service to merge API sessions and storefront sessions.